dawn-search/dawnsearch/doc/searching.md

 # Hierarchical Navigable Small World

-Arecibo will effectively be a two layer HNSW search.
+DawnSearch will effectively be a two layer HNSW search.
 The first one will find the node that contains that data, then the node will use HNSW itself to find the data you need.

 https://github.com/rust-cv/hnsw